TheSilvered/nest/docs/c_api/c_api-llist.md

 **Description:**

-Adds a node to the back of a list.
+Add a node to the back of a list.

 ---